ericmerrill/moodle-gradeexport_ilp_push/NOTES.md

 * Additional grade history/error display
 * Paging
 * Chunking of submissions
+* Auto lock grades.
+Will need to split locking status.

 Things that need to be looked into:
 * Default incomplete grade, and should changing that be a setting?
 (SHAINCG)